-Competency 3: Evidence-Based Intervention: Interns will be able to effectively use person-centered, transformation, resilience, and recovery-based models of care; an informed, transtheoretical approach to intervention planning; and evidence-based and empirically supported practices as guiding principles to integrate a variety of orientations and trauma-informed services for persons with severe mental illness and dual-diagnosis across all stages of change and ego functioning.
+Objective 2: Evidence-Based Interventions.
+Interns will be able to effectively use personcentered, transformation, resilience, and recovery- based models of care; an informed, transtheoretical approach to intervention planning; and evidence-based and empirically supported practices as guiding principles to integrate a variety of treatment orientations and trauma- informed services for persons with dual-diagnosis across all stages of change and ego functioning.
 And they will be able to formulate psychotherapy cases and present them in verbal and written form.
-They also will be able to select meaningful process and outcome measures and to utilize them for ongoing feedback and continuous process improvements in both clinical work and administrative processes.
-Consistent with IR C-8I, this competency includes:
+Competencies: